PREPARING FOR JOINT REPLACEMENT SURGERY

 - Allow 24 hours for a refill or prescription request.

-- Please call us before you run out of your medication.
+- Please call us a few days before you run out of your medication.

 - Please be aware that it is best to call Mon-Thurs, in the event you may run out of pain medication over the weekend.